Back to blog

 Erez Druk · March 2026

-Think about what happens around a patient visit.
+Think about what happens around a single patient visit.
 Someone answers the phone.
 Someone schedules the appointment.
 Someone verifies insurance.
 Someone checks the patient in.
 Someone transcribes the note.
 Someone codes the visit.
 Someone submits the claim.
 Someone follows up on the referral.
 Someone calls about the lab result.

 One person does the medicine.
 Nine tasks surround it.
 AI can do all nine.